marlinarnz/quetzal_germany/README.md

 * Calibration uses a large national survey of mobility behaviour "[Mobilität in Deutschland 2017](http://www.mobilitaet-in-deutschland.de/) B2" (MiD2017)
 * Assignment uses modified origin destination matrices from the underlying model of the German federal governments transport study "[Bundesverkehrswegeplan 2030](https://www.bmvi.de/SharedDocs/DE/Artikel/G/BVWP/bundesverkehrswegeplan-2030-inhalte-herunterladen.html)"

-You can apply for access to both data sets using the national [Clearing House Transport order form](https://daten.clearingstelle-verkehr.de/order-form.html)
+You can apply for access to both data sets using the national [Clearing House Transport order form](https://daten.clearingstelle-verkehr.de/order-form.html) .
+All `csv` and `xlsx` data tables go into the folder `input/transport_demand`, which added to the `.gitignore`.